 Integrative & Complementary Medicine

-Some alternative approaches, like acupuncture, may prove useful in improving your well being during menopause.
+Some alternative approaches, like acupuncture, may help improve your well being during menopause.
 We can help you access nontraditional therapies to complement or supplement traditional treatment.

 Hormone Therapy (HT)

 When lifestyle changes don't work, hormone therapy can provide an effective solution.
 Our experts will tailor HT so it's safe and effective for you.

 Most studies do not show that nonprescription remedies work.
 But some women report finding short-term relief from:

 Since these products do not fall under regulation and may interact with other medications or have adverse affects, we recommend talking to your doctor.